MileHacker Logo

 High and Low Seasons

-Spring and autumn (excluding National Day) form the shoulder season, with lovely temperatures, moderate humidity, and fewer crowds.
+Spring and autumn (excluding Independence Day) form the shoulder season, with lovely temperatures, moderate humidity, and fewer crowds.
 Winter (December-February) is the low season, with mild temperatures, less rain, fewer tourists, and generally lower prices.

 Summer Considerations